pingidentity/status-servlet/README.md

 # status-servlet [![Build Status](https://travis-ci.org/UnboundID/status-servlet.svg?branch=master)](https://travis-ci.org/UnboundID/status-servlet)

 This is a status servlet extension for the Data Governance Server.
-It may be used as the health check target for an HTTP load balancer such as HAProxy or Amazon Elastic Load Balancer.
+It may be used as the health check target for a layer 7 HTTP load balancer such as HAProxy or Amazon Elastic Load Balancer and can generally be considered a more reliable indicator of server availability than an arbitrary service path.

 ## Usage